 Viking Age Language

 I believe that the world is as rich as the languages, traditions and cultures it manages to preserve.
-Our history should be taught very carefully in order that the mistakes made in the past are not repeated over in the #future.
-To accomplish this, we need to understand our #ancestors and learn from them.
+Our history should be taught very carefully in order that the mistakes made in the past are not repeated over and over again in the #future.
+To accomplish this, we need to understand our #ancestors and actually learn from them.
 They have faced similar obstacles, issues and conflicts as we do today.
 What they have learnt and left in writing should be used by us as a guide that we should improve on.
 This isn't possible if we lose the ability to understand the language they communicated with.

 The path to globalisation is continually turning #English into the lingua franca of our time, as Latin was during the #Roman Empire, and thankfully so.
 Anything that makes communication easier between different nations with disparate cultural backgrounds is a great #achievement.
 However, we should never lose the ability to comprehend our ancestors.
 Sweden is the most recent example of a country trying to prevent that.